 Funded (or Sponsored Research) Agreements

 Northwestern enters into many types of research agreements with sponsors, including the federal government, foundations, other universities, and industry.
 These relationships are governed by agreements between Northwestern and the sponsor that define each party’s rights and obligations in the relationship.
-Sponsored research agreements, including incoming subcontracts, usually require negotiation between the University and the sponsor, and always require the approval/signature of the Office for Sponsored Research (OSR).
+Sponsored research agreements, including incoming subcontracts, usually require negotiation between the University and the sponsor, and always require the approval/signature of the Sponsored Research.

 Frequently Used Agreements

 Information about the most commonly used types of agreements can be found on the pages listed below and in the navigation at left.
 Funded and unfunded agreements not listed below are described in a summary of other agreements.